WilliamFernsCodes/fcc_forum_leaderboard/README.md

 ![freeCodeCamp Forum Leaderboard Website Screenshot](./assets/fcc_forum_leaderboard_website.png)

-A course project, where I made a freeCodeCamp Forum Leaderboard with HTML, CSS, and JavaScript.
+A course project, where I made a freeCodeCamp Forum Leaderboard with JavaScript (HTML and CSS was already provided).
 Feel free to check the <a href="https://fcc-forum-leadearboard.vercel.app" target="_blank">website</a> out, and give feedback on what I can improve if you like.

 ## Technologies:
 1. HTML